guscastles/getting-and-cleaning-data/CodeBook.md

 ## The Mean and Standard Deviation Dataset

 ### **mean_and_std_dataset.txt**
 From the original dataset, the columns *subject* and *activity* were added, as described above.
 The remaining features were modified as described in the *Column Names* box.
 Units are the same as per the original dataset.
+There are 10,299 observations and 88 features.

 - subject
 - activity